jolbinsk1/SQL-projects/README.md

 The database consists of the following tables:
 - `world_literacy_rates`: Contains the percent literacy of a country per year that the data is available.
 - `tertiary_education`: Includes percentage of the population of a given country and given year that has a tertiary education.
-- `per_cap_GDP_test`: Contains the harmonized test scores from the TIMSS (Trends in International Mathematics and Science Study) and PIRLS (Progress in International Reading Literacy Study) test for Countries in a given year.
+- `per_cap_GDP_test`: Contains the combined harmonized test scores from the TIMSS (Trends in International Mathematics and Science Study) and PIRLS (Progress in International Reading Literacy Study) test for Countries in a given year.
 - `literacy_vs_avg_schooling`: Provides the estimated percent literacy and the average years of schooling per country per year.
 - `literacy_rates_male_female`: Contains the estimated male/female youth (aged 16-24) literacy rates and the estimated population per country per year.
 - `adjusted_school_years`: Includes estimates of the adjusted years of schooling per country per year.